spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/READEME_value_cache.md

    - If you are running an older version of Zabbix, consider upgrading to the latest stable release.
 Newer versions often include performance improvements and better cache management.

 ---

-### Example Scenario
-Suppose your Zabbix server is monitoring 15,000 items, with data collected every 30 seconds, and you have many triggers referencing the last 5 values of each item.
-You notice that `zabbix[vcache,cache,mode]` is 1 (low memory mode) and `zabbix[vcache,buffer,free]` is consistently near zero.
-The current `ValueCacheSize` is set to